skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 walk the streets alert and ready for action.
 People seem to give the soldiers a lot of room.

-Once the rest of the party has assembled in the church, Eomer and Beck join them.
+Once the rest of the party has assembled in the church, Eomier and Beck join them.
 They share their observations about the city and discuss their next move.
 Skeeve notes that one of the guards in any group always has a magical aura around him.